Seltsam1/matplotlib-pharmaceutical-analysis/README.md

 ### Correlation and Regression
 - Correlation coefficient calculated using pearson's
 - Linear regression and r-squared calculated
-  - The linear regression line equation is added to a repeat of the scater plot from the prior section
+  - The linear regression line equation is included in a variation of the scatter plot from the prior step
+    - The x-axis and y-axis were changed to represent the independent and dependent variables in the study

 ## Licensing by: